codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_pagination.rst

 - You have to change the views and also the controller in order to use the new pagination library.
 - If you want to customize the pagination links, you need to create View Templates.
 - In CI4 the pagination uses the actual page number only.
 You can't use the starting index (offset) for the items which is the default in CI3.
-- If you use ``CodeIgniter\Model``, you can use the built-in method in the Model class.
+- If you use :doc:`CodeIgnite\\Model </models/model>`, you can use the built-in method in the Model class.

 Upgrade Guide
 =============